 The shoulder joint is one of the most powerful joints in the body and is integral to both work and sport.
 This joint is essential for almost every facet of life, from brushing one’s teeth and hair, to drinking a soda, and driving a car.
 In this post, we’ll explain how stem cell therapy for shoulder issues works and what you can expect if you choose to undergo a stem cell procedure.

 Common Shoulder Injuries As The Result Of Sports Activity

 Shoulder injuries are some of the most common sports-related injuries.
-Proper shoulder function is essential in almost every sport, and imperative in sports such as tennis, golf, basketball and football.
+Proper shoulder function is essential in almost every sport, and imperative in sports such as tennis, golf, basketball, and football.
 In 2006, 7.5 million doctors visits were due to shoulder problems and of those, 4 million were due to rotator cuff issues.

 Minimally invasive options to treat these injuries, such as stem cell therapy, allow shoulder patients to quickly recover and return to activity with as little downtime as possible.
 Many different types of shoulder injuries can be sustained during sports trauma.
-Dislocations, fractures, contusions and rotator cuff damage account for the majority of the typical shoulder sport injuries.

 Placement of stem cells into an arthritic acromioclavicular joint of the shoulder under flouroscospic guidance (x-ray guided stem cell shoulder injection).